hankxdev/hankxdev.github.io/_posts/2021-06-20-a-wrong-solution-on-leetcode.md

 cursing Google Lighthouse always gives my webpage low score, arguing with designer why is same  font size seems so big on production than on Figma...

-After I tried to solve some problems on it, I found it is pretty fun, except it made me think myself is not a qualified programmer.
+After I tried to solve some problems on it, I found it is pretty fun, except it made me think myself not a qualified programmer.

 For the problem [palindrome permutation](https://leetcode.com/problems/palindrome-permutation/).
 I found it's top 1 solution is not correct.